inflearn logo

 It is structured based on editing tasks that are actually used frequently in Linux server environments.
 It covers not only basic functions such as saving, exiting, inputting, moving, and deleting, but also features that are helpful to know in practice, such as screen splitting, registers, string substitution, and swap file recovery.

-Furthermore, based on over 30 years of experience using Linux, I have structured this course by considering where beginners get stuck, what parts they find confusing, and which commands they should master first when using vi/vim.
+Additionally, based on over 30 years of experience using Linux, the course is structured by considering where beginners get stuck, what parts they find confusing, and which commands they should master first when using vi/vim.

-This course is helpful for those who want to systematically organize the vi/vim fundamentals required for Linux server tasks, going beyond the brief coverage found in free lectures.
+This course is helpful for those who want to systematically organize the vi/vim basics required for Linux server tasks, going beyond the simple level covered in free lectures.

 Conclusion